microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/organizationsettings-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve the properties and relationships of an [organizationSettings](../resources/organizationsettings.md) object when signed in as a tenant administrator.
+Retrieve the properties and relationships of an [organizationSettings](../resources/organizationsettings.md) object.

 ## Permissions